 Meanwhile, Box 14 provides extra tax information as needed -- for instance, that related to state disability insurance.

 The remainder of the boxes, Boxes 15 to 20, follow the same procedure used for Boxes 2 to 6 except this time it's for state tax information.

 How We Can Help

-We can help your business generate pay stubs and easily and keep track of your finances.
-Get started on your W-2 and learn how to make the financial side of running your business much easier in 2018 and beyond!
+Now that you understand what does a w2 look like and what it entails, be sure to check out how to fill in a W2 form for further explanation especially if you are a small business.
+We can also help your business generate pay stubs and easily and keep track of your finances.
+Get started on your W-2 and learn how to make the financial side of running your business much easier!